slyfox1186/imagemagick-optimize-jpg/README.md

 # Optimize large JPG images using Imagemagick's caching ability

-The scripts `o.bat` and `ow.bat` use Imagemagick's `convert.exe` executable which creates two temporary cache files (`.mpc and .cache`) of each `.jpg` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
+The scripts `o.bat` and `ow.bat` ( and any shell `.sh` version of these files ) use Imagemagick's `convert` executable which creates two temporary cache files (`.mpc and .cache`) of each `.jpg` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.

 - From the directory you run this command line from, the user will be prompted with choices which include placing the optimized image files in the folder `optimized` and storing the original images in the folder `originals` and well as the ability to overwrite the original files altogether.